 How to reduce the impact of Long Term Captial Gains Tax?

-In personal finance, one of the biggest announcements in the Union Budget 2018-19 was the reintroduction of Long-term Capital Gains Tax that would see investors paying 10% tax on the gains made by selling shares even after holding them for more than a year.
+In personal finance, a significant change announced in the Union Budget 2018-19 was the reintroduction of Long-Term Capital Gains Tax, imposing a 10% tax on gains from selling shares held for over a year.
+This tax rate increased to 12.5% following the Union Budget 2024 -2025.

 For more details on how long-term capital gains will be calculated, please refer to this article.